 After the initial push to fund 100,000 new law enforcement officers through COPS grants, Congress moved away from providing funding for hiring law enforcement officers and changed COPS into a conduit for providing federal assistance to support a wider range of local law enforcement needs.
 Starting in FY1998, an increasing portion of the annual appropriation for COPS was dedicated to programs that helped law enforcement agencies purchase new equipment, combat methamphetamine production, upgrade criminal records, and improve their forensic science capabilities.

-In the early years of the COPS program, a majority of the program's enacted appropriations went to grant programs specifically aimed at hiring more law enforcement officers.
-Beginning in FY1998, however, enacted appropriations for the hiring programs began to decline, and by FY2005, appropriations for hiring programs were nearly nonexistent.
+Increasing funding for non-hiring initiatives under the COPS account coincided with decreasing funding for hiring programs.
+By FY2005, appropriations for hiring programs were nearly nonexistent, and Congress eliminated funding for them for FY2006 and FY2007.
 Funding for hiring programs was revived when the American Recovery and Reinvestment Act of 2009 (P.L.
 111-5) provided \$1 billion for COPS.
 Appropriations for hiring programs from FY2009 to FY2012 were the result of Congress's efforts to help local law enforcement agencies facing budget cuts as a result of the recession either hire new law enforcement officers or retain officers they would otherwise have to lay off.
 Appropriations have continued to be provided for hiring programs even as the effects of the recession have waned.

-There is a notable change in the total amount of funding provided for COPS since FY2011.
-From FY2012 to FY2017, approximately \$200 million was provided for the COPS account each fiscal year, though funding for COPS increased to \$276 million for FY2018.
-Prior to FY2012, the least amount of funding provided for COPS was \$472 million for FY2006.
-The drop in annual appropriations for COPS can be attributed to two trends: (1) the congressional earmark ban and (2) Congress restructuring the COPS account.
+There has been a notable change in the total amount of funding provided for COPS since FY2011.
+Prior to FY2011, the least amount of funding provided for COPS was \$472 million for FY2006.
+From FY2007 to FY2017, annual COPS funding ranged from a low of \$199 million for FY2012 to a high of \$222 million for FY2017.
+Although COPS funding has increased steadily since FY2017, annual funding has remained significantly lower than before FY2011.
+Lower annual appropriations for COPS can be attributed to three trends: (1) a decrease in the amount of funding provided for hiring programs, (2) the congressional earmark ban, and (3) Congress restructuring of the COPS account.